SaifRehman/tendermint-chat-app/README.md

 ## Tendermint Blockchain Chat App
 ![Tendermint](http://www.peerity.io/images/Tendermint-logo2.png)

-This is minimal chat application based on Tendermint Blockchain using Lotionjs in 30 lines of code!.
+This is minimal chat application based on Tendermint Consensus Engine using Lotionjs in 30 lines of code!.
 It also includes web/mobile application built using Ionic 3.

 ### Running the blockchain
 1. Install Tendermint